spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-configuration.md

 template: concept-topic-template
 ---

-This article provides details on how to configure the table.
+This article provides details about how to configure the table.

 ## Overview